bickfordb/id/README.md

 # ID

-UUID wrapper utility to help sharing IDs between code that uses SQLite/PostgreSQL and Protobufs
+ID is a UUID newtype wrapper that enables sharing UUIDs between code that uses SQLite/PostgreSQL, Protobufs and JSON/YAML (serde)

-## Encoding
+## Encodings

 ### SQLite

-If the `sqlite` feature is enabled, values are encoded as blobs instead of the default text encoding.
+If the `sqlite` feature is enabled, values are encoded as 16 byte blobs instead of the inefficient sqlx text encoding (36bytes).

 ### Protobuf

-IDs are encoded as a protobuf message containing two 64 bit integer fields.
-C.F. proto/id.proto
+IDs are encoded as a protobuf message containing two 64 bit signed integer fields.
+Please see proto/id.proto